 There is a right of appeal against decisions of the Licensing Sub-Committee.
 Appeals should be made to a Magistrates' court within 21 days of notice of decision.

-An applicant aggrieved by the refusal of the Council to grant a premises licence or by any condition attached to the grant of such a licence may appeal to a Magistrates Court.
+An applicant aggrieved by the refusal to grant a premises licence or by any condition attached to the grant of such a licence may appeal to a Magistrates Court.